-Yoko Ono is a leading figure in conceptual and performance art, experimental film and music.
-Developing her practice in America, Japan and the UK, she is renowned for her activism, work for world peace, and environmental campaigns.
-Ideas are central to her art, often expressed in poetic, humorous and radical ways.
+Yoko Ono is a trailblazer of early conceptual and participatory art, film and performance, a celebrated musician, and a formidable campaigner for world peace.
+Developing her practice in the United States, Japan and the UK, ideas are central to her art, often expressed in poetic, humorous, profound and radical ways.

-Spanning more than seven decades, the exhibition focuses on key moments in Ono’s career, including her years in London from 1966 to 1971, where she met John Lennon.
+Spanning more than seven decades, YOKO ONO: MUSIC OF THE MIND is the UK’s largest exhibition celebrating key moments in Ono’s groundbreaking, influential and multidisciplinary career, from the mid-1950s to now – including her years in London where she met her future husband and longtime collaborator John Lennon.

 Supported by John J. Studzinski CBE